TRADING CRITIQUE LOGO

 • Crypto fees can be as low as 0% on Revolut X for eligible users; standard app trades usually include spreads or variable fees depending on plan and market conditions.

-• Stablecoin conversion between USD and USDT/USDC are free through limits may apply.
+• Stablecoin conversion between USD and USDT/USDC is free through limits may apply.

 Stocks & Shares ISA (UK)